Phileosopher/commonplace/power-influence_.md

 ## Application

-Most people don't naturally make others feel relevant, so everyone is incessantly starved for attention from others.
+APPLICATION: Most people don't naturally make others feel relevant, so everyone is incessantly starved for attention from others.
 It's why the Ben Franklin Effect works (requesting others to perform many tiny, small favors to build a reputation with them).

-Even when you're asking for donations, if you request something from someone make sure they know *why* they're doing it and how it benefits *them*.
+APPLICATION: Even when you're asking for donations, if you request something from someone make sure they know *why* they're doing it and how it benefits *them*.

-Since every influencer is advancing a [story](stories.md), it's critical to understand the character roles being expressed in that person's story.
+APPLICATION: Since every influencer is advancing a [story](stories.md), it's critical to understand the character roles being expressed in that person's story.
 With expert skill influencing across other [domains](power-types.md) the influencer doesn't have, a few well-placed words can often swap roles out.

-If [self-help](https://adequate.life/habits/) and [philosophy](philosophy.md) writers were humble and open-minded enough to let people come to their own conclusions, most of their books would never go past 50 pages unless it was covering multiple topics at once.
+APPLICATION: If [self-help](https://adequate.life/habits/) and [philosophy](philosophy.md) writers were humble and open-minded enough to let people come to their own conclusions, most of their books would never go past 50 pages unless it was covering multiple topics at once.

-We're *all* naturally sensitive to rejection, so we must be careful to not reject people without a [purpose](purpose.md) behind it, even when we face [conflicts](people-conflicts.md) with others.
+APPLICATION: We're *all* naturally sensitive to rejection, so we must be careful to not reject people without a [purpose](purpose.md) behind it, even when we face [conflicts](people-conflicts.md) with others.

-By giving more to people, they're more likely to want to give back.
+APPLICATION: By giving more to people, they're more likely to want to give back.
 This wins favors, but is a byproduct of being a [loving](people-love.md) person if we do it [habitually](habits.md) without thinking of what we want in response.

-We shouldn't worry too much about what other people look like for comparison with ourselves.
+APPLICATION: We shouldn't worry too much about what other people look like for comparison with ourselves.
 If you either look closely at how other people *really* see you or examine how their lives *really* are, you'll find most people aren't that different from you, and probably far less put-together than they [appear](image.md).

-A group built around complaining is as influential as a group built around succeeding.
+APPLICATION: A group built around complaining is as influential as a group built around succeeding.
 The only difference is the [purpose](purpose.md) the influence is directing toward.

-We must be careful who we're influencing with what.
+APPLICATION: We must be careful who we're influencing with what.
 We tend to [identify](identity.md) with what we're trying to influence, so it should be [good](morality.md), [true](reality.md), [beautiful](values-quality.md) things to attain [the good life](goodlife.md).
 Our [belief in what we share](trust.md) should have at least as much evidence proportionally to how unlikely it is.

-Many [self-interested](morality-evil.md) people take advantage of our tendency to be influenced.
+APPLICATION: Many [self-interested](morality-evil.md) people take advantage of our tendency to be influenced.
 Influence is simply [power](power.md), though, and we can benefit others just as much by influencing toward [good things](morality.md).

-Watch for easy ways people influence you without noticing, especially for [selling things](marketing.md):
+APPLICATION: Watch for easy ways people influence you without noticing, especially for [selling things](marketing.md):

 - Behave with small idiosyncrasies like the people they're [speaking with](people-conversation.md).
 - Providing affirming, unsolicited compliments.